-The GNU Free Documentation License (FDL) is used for this manual, which is a free and open license.
-This means that you may freely reproduce it and even make changes to it.
+The Creative Commons Attribution-ShareAlike 4.0 International License (CC-BY-SA) is used for this manual, which is a free and open license.
+Though there are certain restrictions that come with this license you may in general freely reproduce it and even make changes to it.
 However, rather than distribute your own version of this manual, we would much prefer if you would send any corrections or changes to the Bacula project.